-If you work from home and do not have a business line, make sure you have a nationwide (or North American) long-distance plan.
+If you work from home on a virtual team and do not have a business line, make sure you have a nationwide (or North American) long-distance plan.
 This way, you can call anywhere, anytime for the same price.
 Better yet, get a plan that offers an unlimited or large number of minutes.

 I recommend getting a second number on your home line that will ring differently than your personal calls.
 This way, if you forward calls to your home line while working at home, you can tell which calls are business related and which are personal.
 Bell calls this feature ‘Ident-A-Call’ and it costs about $7/month.
 I’m sure other carriers offer similar products.